verde79/glasgowcodercollective.github.io/README.md

 While we have our origins in web development via FreeCodeCamp we encourage anyone with an ongoing project, or even just curiosity about computers, to come see what others are working on.
 Later if you feel you can contribute, you can.

-Our current project is the relaunch of the group website.
+Our current project is the re-launch of the group website.
 However if you have a current computer-related project feel free to ask the group for help.

 In the future we eventually plan on pooling the group’s expertise and offering a local charity to revamp their website which would serve as a learning exercise and team project and would give back to the community.
 Other project ideas will be considered.